-The media talks about a property bubble, whether the government should abolish negative gearing, the RBA’s warning banks to not be too exuberant to lending money and so on.
+The media talks about a property boom or even a bubble, whether the government should abolish negative gearing, the RBA’s warning banks to not be too exuberant to lending money and so on.

-There’s lots of noise about property that puts doubt in people’s mind.
+There’s lots of noise about property that puts doubt in people’s minds.

-If you are going to borrow money to invest in property (and nearly all investors do), you must get a decent amount of capital growth (say 7%+ p.a.) to offset the cash flow cost of holding the property.
+If you are going to borrow money to invest in property (and nearly all investors do), you must get a decent amount of capital growth to offset the cash flow cost of holding the property.

-So this begs the question: how can you be confident that an investment property will appreciate in value at 7%+ p.a. on average over the long term?
+So this begs the question: how can you be confident that an investment property will appreciate insufficient value on average over the long term?

 The short answer is quality.

 The longer answer is contained in this article.

 The quality of your assets will determine your success

 Without a doubt, the quality of your assets will determine 80% of your financial outcomes (i.e. how much money you make).

 That is, if you invest in high-quality assets, you should expect high-quality returns.